-- You need to wear a supportive abdominal garment for 2 months.
-To ensure this does not need frequent washing/changes, it is encouraged to wear your usual underwear under your garment.
-Whilst your garment is in the wash, you can wear a high-waisted bike pant or shapewear to support your tummy. - After 6 weeks, you can change over to softer supportive tummy-control panties if you prefer. - You are welcome to contact the office if you would like to purchase additional garments. - Delay clothes shopping for at least 3 months as your body shape and size will continue to change until the swelling has completely settled.
+- You need to wear a supportive abdominal garment and a soft bra for 2 months.
+After this, you can change over to softer supportive tummy-control panties if you prefer, however, the garments doo not have long-lasting effect after 8 weeks. - Delay clothes shopping for at least 3 months as your body shape and breast size will continue to change until the swelling in the area has completely settled.